Responsible Learner Behaviour

 - Treat everyone with respect and consideration at all times

-- Advise us if you have any special needs or require additional support to participate in a course
+- Advise us if you have any special needs or require additional support and reasonable adjustments to participate in a course or as part of the application process.

 Please note: You may use your mobile phone for learning purposes with your tutor’s permission.
 You must not use your mobile to make or accept personal calls in class.